David-Inkheart/alx-system_engineering-devops/0x11-what_happens_when_your_type_google_com_in_your_browser_and_press_enter/README.md

 - that the web server answers the request by serving a web page
 - that the application server generates the web page
 - that the application server request data from the database

+### 3. Folks on the Internet have been trying to put together a comprehensive answer to the question.
+Help them by submitting a pull request

+* *Requirements:*

+- The pull request must bring meaningful value
+  (not a typo correction or style improvement)